bancorprotocol/fastlane-bot/resources/How_to_make_your_bot_competitive.md

 Typically only one bot-operator is able to close each arbitrage opportunity, making bot operation competitive in nature.
 The purpose of this document is to provide ideas on ways to improve your own bot.

-### Gas Priority Fee Optimization
-In config/network.py there is a constant: DEFAULT_GAS_PRICE_OFFSET.
-This is a multiplier that increases the priority fee paid by your TX.
-The higher it is, the more likely your TX will get executed, but the more the TX costs.
-It’s set to increase by 9% by default, which is likely insufficient to be competitive.
-You could also design a custom function to modify the priority fee based on profit - this could likely make you competitive, but would require some work.

 ### Data Throughput
 Faster data means faster cycles for the arbitrage bot.
 The easiest way to achieve this is by using a premium plan from a data provider such as Alchemy.